ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Adding a response header
 {: #add-response-header}

-To modify the response headers, you’ll first need to make a copy of the response in order to make it mutable.
-Then you can use the Headers interface to add, change, or remove headers.
+To modify the response headers, first make a copy of the response so that you can make it mutable.
+Then, you can use the Headers interface to add, change, or remove headers.

 ```sh
 addEventListener('fetch', event => {